csc-training/hip-programming/docs/01-introduction.md

 :::
 </small>

-# Have we learned anything?
+# What have we learned?

 ::: notes
 Let's see if we've learned something.